 TWO: Shaving cream eggs

-Definitely make sure to use white eggs when doing this because the dye looks so much better.
+Make sure to use white eggs when doing this because the dye looks so much better.
 See the full tutorial for this here.
 It isn’t mess free, but it’s a great way to get toddlers involved in decorating eggs.

 This one is my favorite because it’s so easy and completely mess free.
 You can keep them simple like my example above.
 Or you can go crazy like Robert did with the duck stickers.
 Make sure to do this on plastic or boiled eggs so clumsy kids don’t break real eggs.

 What is your favorite way to decorate Easter eggs with kids?
 I’m sure my kids will be able to handle dye soon, but with one more on the way we probably won’t be breaking out the dye for a few more years!